 Those ads for plans that include free calls to everyone on the same network sound like a good deal, but they usually come with expensive monthly bills and long-term contracts.

 Choose a pay as you go cell phone plan to save hundreds of dollars a year and keep you from being locked into a contract.
-Many prepaid plans offer the same features as those pricy plans, including roll over minutes, call waiting, voicemail and caller ID.
+Many prepaid plans offer the same features as pricy plans, including roll-over minutes, call waiting, voicemail and caller ID.